dano/aioprocessing/README.md

 A Python 3.4+ library that integrates the [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) module with [asyncio](https://docs.python.org/3/library/asyncio.html).

 Aioprocessing provides non-blocking coroutine versions of many blocking instance methods on objects in the `multiprocessing` library.
-Here's an example showing non-blocking usage of `Event`, `Queue`, and `Lock`.
+Here's an example showing non-blocking usage of `Event`, `Queue`, and `Lock`:

 ```python
 import time